Italian campaign (World War II): Allied advance into Northern Italy

-After the capture of Rome, and the Allied invasion of Normandy in June, the U.S. VI Corps and the French Expeditionary Corps (CEF), which together amounted to seven divisions, were pulled out of Italy during the summer of 1944 to participate in Operation Dragoon, codename for the Allied invasion of Southern France.
-The sudden removal of these experienced units from the Italian front was only partially compensated for by the gradual arrival of three divisions, the Brazilian 1st Infantry Division, the U.S. 92nd Infantry Division, both in the second half of 1944, and the U.S. 10th Mountain Division in January 1945.
+After the capture of Rome, and the Allied invasion of Normandy in June, the U.S. VI Corps and the French Expeditionary Corps (FEC), which together amounted to seven divisions, were pulled out of Italy in summer 1944 to participate in Operation Dragoon, the Allied invasion of Southern France.
+The sudden removal of these experienced units from the Italian front was only partially compensated by the gradual arrival of three divisions, the Brazilian 1st Infantry Division, the U.S. 92nd Infantry Division, both in the second half of 1944, and the U.S. 10th Mountain Division in January 1945.

-In the period from June to August 1944, the Allies advanced beyond Rome, taking Florence and closing up on the Gothic Line.
-This last major defensive line ran from the coast some 30 mi north of Pisa, along the jagged Apennine Mountains chain between Florence and Bologna to the Adriatic coast, just south of Rimini.
+From June to August 1944, the Allies advanced beyond Rome, taking Florence and closing on the Gothic Line.
+This last major defensive line ran from the coast some 30 mi north of Pisa, along the jagged Apennine Mountains between Florence and Bologna to the Adriatic coast, just south of Rimini.
 In order to shorten the Allied lines of communication for the advance into Northern Italy, the Polish II Corps advanced towards the port of Ancona and, after a month-long battle, succeeded in capturing it on 18 July.

-During Operation Olive, which commenced on 25 August, the Gothic Line defences were penetrated on both the Fifth and Eighth Army fronts; but, there was no decisive breakthrough.
-Churchill, the British Prime Minister, had hoped that a major advance in late 1944 would open the way for the Allied armies to advance northeast through the "Ljubljana Gap" (the area between Venice and Vienna, which is today's Slovenia) to Vienna and Hungary to forestall the Red Army from advancing into Eastern Europe.
+During Operation Olive, launched 25 August, the Gothic Line defences were penetrated on both the Fifth and Eighth Army fronts, but without a decisive breakthrough.
+Churchill had hoped that a major advance in late 1944 would open the way for the Allied armies to advance northeast through the "Ljubljana Gap" between Venice and Vienna to Vienna and Hungary, forestalling the Red Army's advance into Eastern Europe.
 Churchill's proposal had been strongly opposed by the U.S. Chiefs of Staff, despite its importance to British postwar interests in the region, as they did not believe that it aligned with overall Allied war priorities.